I love the look of these colorized resin bezels with brass stampings. They remind me of vintage German glass reverse intaglio cabochons.

 With this tutorial, you can learn how to use open back bezels, colorize resin and how to embed brass stampings.

-This is a blog post that you may be interested in; How to Make 2017 Summer Pantone Colors with Colorized Resin.
-In this post I list formulas for mixing Nunn Design Resin with Castin’ Crafts Opaque Pigments to create colors from the 2017 Summer Pantone selection.
+This is a cheatsheet that you may be interested in; Pantone Color Nunn Design Resin Formula Cheatsheet (PDF).
+In this cheatsheet I list formulas for mixing Nunn Design Resin with Castin’ Crafts Opaque Pigments to create colors from different years of trending Pantone colors.
 I used the Kale formula for this tutorial.

 Toothpick or headpin